In Conclusion WCC

 that now encompasses both theory and practice.

-They admit to the existence of something, but deny its personification.
+agnostics.
+They admit to the existence of something, but deny its

-are those who believe in Deity/God; even thought they have had no prior
+side are those who believe in Deity; even thought they have had no prior

-cling by "blind faith" to a Deity/God about which they can't agree.
+choice but to cling by "blind faith" to a Deity about which they can't

 Christianity